top of page

 • Will this give them access to additional benefits or services?

-Remember, they are paying for an output.
+Remember, they are paying for a service outcome or product benefit.
 Tell them how the price increase benefits THEM.

-Your customers need to know WHY and HOW the change has come about.
+Your customers need to know WHY and HOW the price change has come about.

-For example, your customer doesn't need to know that you've moved an hour away and you need to increase prices to cover extra petrol costs.
-Or that your supplier has increased prices, reducing your margins.
+For example, your customer doesn't need know pricing has gone up because you want to increase salaries.
+Nor that your supplier has increased prices, reducing your margins.

 • So ... what does this mean to my service?